Values for Substitution Variables

 Scenario: Default value is "NSP_Forecast"

-Specify the variable with the NSP_ prefix, followed by the Scenario.
+Use the NSP_ prefix, then add the Scenario.

 During implementation, set to “NSP_Forecast”.
 After implementation, you can adjust the value if you want to use a different Scenario for forms and business rules.